labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step2.md

 "
 ```

-This gives us both uppercase headers and formatted numbers:
+This code will give us both uppercase headers and formatted numbers.

 ```
       NAME     SHARES      PRICE